Greening Bernal One Project at a Time

 - We are expanding the Good Prospect Community Garden, located on Prospect Street between Cortland and Santa Marina, by adding more garden plots and improving the site with additional landscaping and a gathering area.

-- The vacant lot on César Chávez Street, next to the 101 southbound ramps, will be transformed into a cyclist way station, as well as a site to honor the memory and legacy of César Chávez.
+- The vacant lot on César Chávez Street, next to the 101 southbound ramps, will be transformed into a bicycle way station and a site to honor the memory and legacy of César Chávez.

-- We are collaborating with the Carolina Street Median project to enhance the landscaping and create a vista point at the south end of the median.
+- We are collaborating with the Carolina Street Median project to enhance landscaping and create a vista point at the median’s south end.

 How do you measure the success of a green project beyond the completion of the physical space?